jdshaeffer/jdshaeffer.github.io/README.md

-a fun portfolio page built with Next.js and React95 components
+a fun portfolio page built with Next.js and React95 components.

+to update, push then run `now --prod` to deploy to Zeit Now.